Deploy Wispr Flow via MDM

 What happens if I deploy without the configuration profile?

-Users are prompted to manually grant Accessibility permissions in System Settings when they first launch Wispr Flow.
-The app guides them through this process, but it requires user interaction.
+Users are prompted to manually grant Accessibility permissions in System Settings the first time they launch Wispr Flow.
+The app guides them through it, but it requires user interaction.
 For microphone access, users see a native macOS permission dialog the first time Flow needs the microphone.

 Can I use this profile for non-managed devices?

-No. The configuration profile is designed for MDM-managed deployments only.
-For non-managed devices, users follow the standard installation process and approve Accessibility permissions manually.
+No. The configuration profile is for MDM-managed deployments only.
+On non-managed devices, users follow the standard installation process and approve Accessibility permissions manually.

 What MDM solutions are supported?

 Instructions are provided for Jamf Pro, Kandji, Microsoft Intune, Rippling, Mosyle, Munki, and Fleet.
-The .mobileconfig profiles work with any MDM that supports custom configuration profiles.
-For other MDM solutions, contact Wispr support for assistance.
+The .mobileconfig profile works with any MDM that supports custom configuration profiles.
+For other MDM solutions, contact Wispr support.

-Permissions not pre-granted after deploying PPPC profile (macOS)?
+Permissions are not pre-granted after deploying the PPPC profile (macOS)

-Ensure the profile is deployed to the device (not just the user).
+Make sure the profile is deployed to the device, not just the user.
 On macOS 15+, a restart may be needed after profile installation.
-Verify the profile is installed by checking System Settings > Profiles on the target device.
+Verify the profile is installed by checking System Settings → Profiles on the target device.
+If a permission request stalls, the user sees an error toast and may need to retry.

-App fails to launch after PKG install (macOS)?
+The app fails to launch after PKG install (macOS)

 Check Console.app for crash logs related to com.electron.wispr-flow.
-Verify the app signature by running: codesign --verify --deep /Applications/Wispr\ Flow.app
+Verify the app signature with codesign --verify --deep /Applications/Wispr\ Flow.app.

-Ensure you are deploying as SYSTEM (not user context).
-Use the .msi installer, not .exe.
+Make sure you are deploying as SYSTEM, not user context.
+Use the .msi installer, not the .exe.

 How do I check the installed version?